houstoncardinal/nurse-scribe-swift/REBRANDING_COMPLETE.md

 ## Support & Maintenance

 ### Contact Information
-- **Product Name**: NovaCare
+- **Product Name**: Raha
 - **Support**: (To be configured)
 - **Documentation**: Available in repository
 - **Version**: 2.0.0 (with rebrand)

 ### Future Updates
-- All future releases will use "NovaCare" branding
+- All future releases will use "Raha" branding
 - Legacy "NurseScribe" references removed
 - Consistent branding across all platforms